Share this page with social media websites

 Adoption by the Numbers

-- 6,596 – The monthly average number of children in Texas Foster Care who were awaiting adoption last year.
-This was a 2 percent decline from the previous year.
+3,329 - The monthly average number of children in Texas Foster Care who are in need of an adoptive placement.
+This is a 3% decrease from the previous year.

-- 6,388 – The number of children in DFPS care who were awaiting adoption as of September 2016 (latest data available).
+- 3,199 - The number of children in DFPS who were awaiting adoption as of September 2019.

-- 5,672 – The number of children adopted from Texas foster care in fiscal year 2016.
-That is 3.2 percent increase from the previous year.
+- 6,059 – The number of children adopted from Texas foster care in fiscal year 2019.
+This is a 6.7% increase from the previous year.

 - 21 – The minimum age to be eligible to adopt a child in Texas.